 All of my questions have been answered, I am over the age of 18, and I wish to participate in this research study.
-I have received a
+I have received a copy of this consent form.

 I agree to be audio taped.
 I do not agree to be audio taped.